Car Electrical Problems Troubleshooting Tips

 Check the Alternator

 The problem could be with the alternator if the battery voltage levels seem normal.
 Testing the alternator assumes you can start the car.
-If the battery levels are normal, you should be able to.
-Start the engine.
+If the battery levels are normal, you should be able to start the engine.

-If the voltage reading is excessively high, it could be that the voltage regulator is going bad.
+If the voltage reading is excessively high, it could be that the voltage regulator is failing.
 If the reading is lower than normal, the problem could be several different things.
 Try revving the engine to about 2000 RPMs and see if the reading changes.
 If the voltage is normal when revving it, your alternator is good.

 If the voltage is still too low even with revving it, the alternator probably needs replacing.